 2. From this point curve a line back to the gusset line – this shaping is very much up to you; it’s referred to as a ‘style line’ in pattern cutting.
 You are designing your own individual panties style and you can create a line that looks pleasing to you.
 You will want to come closer to the original panties as you get to the gusset area for modesty!

 3. Now drop the centre front line by as much as you dare!
 I am dropping mine by 10cm, you can choose to increase or decrease this.
 Again, gently curve a style line from the side seam along the waist to the centre front.

 Measure down 5cm at the side seam to match the front.
 Shape the back as illustrated, keeping the curved shaping for the buttocks.

 There are now several options for more style lines for the front panties – let’s look at a few.

-Once you are happy with your new style or styles, trace off each piece from your main plan.
+Once you are happy with your new style or styles of knickers, trace off each piece from your main plan.
 Add seam allowance where you need it.
 Don’t forget that if you are binding an edge then you don’t need to add seam allowance.
 Seam allowance needs to be added to the seams you will be sewing back together.

 If you need some help with the seam allowance and the sewing of these styles you will find plenty of information in parts one and two.
 Take a look at this video on making panties, it covers the basic techniques.